KUGN: "Home of the Ducks"

-In 1959, KUGN became the first flagship station of the newly-created University of Oregon sports radio network, with play-by-play announcer John Tasnady starting a three-season run as the football "Voice of the Ducks."
+In 1959, KUGN became the first flagship station of the newly created University of Oregon sports radio network, with play-by-play announcer John Tasnady starting a three-season run as the football "Voice of the Ducks."
 Previously, KUGN was one of four Eugene stations to carry Oregon and Oregon State football games on the Tidewater Associated Oil Co. network.

-KUGN news- and sportscaster Wendy Ray, already a veteran sportscaster, took the microphone in 1960 as the Ducks' basketball announcer, when KUGN got the broadcast rights to that sport from local rival KASH.
+KUGN news- and sportscaster Wendy Ray took the microphone in 1960 as the Ducks' basketball announcer, when KUGN got the broadcast rights to that sport from local rival KASH.
 When Tasnady retired from broadcasting prior to the 1962 football season, Ray stepped in as football announcer, and called both sports up through the 1969 Oregon-Oregon State "Civil War" football game.
 Color commentator Mike Guldager stepped in as play-by-play announcer for the season finale at Hawaii, and then announced Ducks basketball and football until 1973.

 Ray returned to Oregon Ducks play-by-play for one season (1974–75) as football and basketball announcer.
 He also served as color commentator for new play-by-play announcer Warren Swain in the 1980 football season.
 Outside radio, Ray was the longtime public address announcer for Oregon track and field meets at Hayward Field.
-Other KUGN "voices" of University of Oregon sports were Bud Sobel (1973–74), Ralph Petti (football, 1975), Mike Stone (1975–80), Swain (1980–82), Portland sportscaster Bill Johnson (1982–84) and Hal Ramey (1984–87).
+Other KUGN "voices" of University of Oregon sports were Bud Sobel (1973–74), Ralph Petti (football, 1975), Mike Stone (1975–80), Swain (1980–82), Bill Johnson of Portland network affiliate KXL (1982–84) and Hal Ramey (1984–87).

 KUGN lost the broadcast rights to Duck sports in 1987, when the University of Oregon athletic department set up its own in-house radio network.
 The university put the network's flagship status up for bidding, and local rival KPNW won out over KUGN.
-During that time, KUGN became the flagship station for the Oregon State Beavers football radio network, outbidding Portland station KEX-AM.
+During that time, KUGN became the flagship station for the Oregon State Beavers football radio network, outbidding Portland station KEX 1190 AM.
 Eight years later, KUGN regained the broadcast rights to Duck sports.
-Play-by-play announcer Jerry Allen moved from KPNW to KUGN at that time.
+Play-by-play announcer Jerry Allen, who began calling Ducks games in 1987, moved from KPNW to KUGN at that time.
 Today Ducks' broadcasts are shared with co-owned sports radio station KUJZ 95.3 FM.